splunk/public-o11y-docs/admin/apm-billing-usage/apm-system-limits.rst

 *******************************************************

 .. meta::
-  :description: Splunk APM has system limits that help ensure good performance, stability, and reliability.
-These limits also protect the Splunk APM multi-tenant environment.
+  :description: Splunk APM has system limits that help ensure performance, stability, and reliability.
+These limits also protect the Splunk APM multitenant environment.
 Exceeding these limits might degrade your Splunk APM experience.

 .. note:: This topic describes general aspects of your usage and consumption.
 For more detailed billing-related queries, contact your Splunk Account Team.

-Splunk APM has system limits that help ensure good performance, stability, and reliability.
-These limits also protect the Splunk APM multi-tenant environment.
+Splunk APM has system limits that help ensure performance, stability, and reliability.
+These limits also protect the Splunk APM multitenant environment.
 Exceeding these limits might degrade your Splunk APM experience.

 .. _subscription-apm:

 Subscriptions
 ==========================

-There are two types of subscriptions: enterprise and standard.
+There are two types of subscriptions: Enterprise and Standard.
 For more information on each type of subscription, see :new-page:`Splunk APM Pricing <https://www.splunk.com/en_us/products/pricing/faqs/observability.html#splunk-apm>`.

 Span and trace limits